mctainsh/Arduino/libraries/HomeSpan/docs/Reference.md

 ### *CUSTOM_CHAR(name,uuid,perms,format,defaultValue,minValue,maxValue,staticRange)*
 ### *CUSTOM_CHAR_STRING(name,uuid,perms,defaultValue)*
+### *CUSTOM_CHAR_DATA(name,uuid,perms)*

 Creates a custom Characteristic that can be added to any Service.
 Custom Characteristics are generally ignored by the Home App but may be used by other third-party applications (such as *Eve for HomeKit*).
 The first form should be used create numerical Characterstics (e.g., UINT8, BOOL...).
-The second form is used to String-based Characteristics.
+The second form is used to STRING-based Characteristics.
+The third form is used for DATA-based (i.e. byte-array) Characteristics.
 Parameters are as follows (note that quotes should NOT be used in any of the macro parameters, except for *defaultValue* when applied to a STRING-based Characteristic):

 * *name* - the name of the custom Characteristic.
 This will be added to the Characteristic namespace so that it is accessed the same as any HomeSpan Characteristic
 * *uuid* - the UUID of the Characteristic as defined by the manufacturer.
 Must be *exactly* 36 characters in the form XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, where *X* represent a valid hexidecimal digit.
 Leading zeros are required if needed as described more fully in HAP-R2 Section 6.6.1
 * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
 Valid values are PR, PW, EV, AA, TW, HD, and WR
 * *format* - specifies the format of the Characteristic value, as described in HAP-R2 Table 6-5.
-Valid value are BOOL, UINT8, UINT16, UNIT32, UINT64, INT, and FLOAT (note that the HomeSpan does not presently support the TLV8 or DATA formats).
-Not applicable for Strings-based Characteristics
+Valid value are BOOL, UINT8, UINT16, UNIT32, UINT64, INT, and FLOAT (note that the HomeSpan does not presently support the TLV8 formats).
+Not applicable for the STRING or DATA Characteristic macros
-* *defaultValue* - specifies the default value of the Characteristic if not defined during instantiation
+* *defaultValue* - specifies the default value of the Characteristic if not defined during instantiation.
+Not applicable for the DATA Characteristic macro.
 * *minValue* - specifies the default minimum range for a valid value, which may be able to be overriden by a call to `setRange()`.
-Not applicable for Strings-based Characteristics
+Not applicable for the STRING or DATA Characteristic macros
 * *minValue* - specifies the default minimum range for a valid value, which may be able to be overriden by a call to `setRange()`.
-Not applicable for Strings-based Characteristics
+Not applicable for the STRING or DATA Characteristic macros
 * *staticRange* - set to *true* if *minValue* and *maxValue* are static and cannot be overridden with a call to `setRange()`.
 Set to *false* if calls to `setRange()` are allowed.
-Not applicable for Strings-based Characteristics
+Not applicable for the STRING or DATA Characteristic macros

 As an example, the first line below creates a custom Characteristic named "Voltage" with a UUID code that is recognized by the *Eve for HomeKit* app.
 The parameters show that the Characteristic is read-only (PR) and notifications are enabled (EV).
 The default range of allowed values is 0-240, with a default of 120.
 The range *can* be overridden by subsequent calls to `setRange()`.
 The second line below creates a custom read-only String-based Characteristic: